hmrc/trader-services-route-one-acceptance-tests/README.md

 To run the tests against an environment set the corresponding `host` environment property as specified under `<env>.host.services` in the [application.conf](/src/test/resources/application.conf).

-For example, to execute the `run_tests.sh` script against QA  environment using Chrome remote-webdriver
+For example, to execute the `run_tests.sh` script against Staging  environment using Chrome remote-webdriver

-    ./run_tests.sh qa remote-chrome
+    ./run_tests.sh staging remote-chrome

 ## Running ZAP tests